 What is raccoon rabies?

-Rabies is a fatal and contagious disease caused by a virus.
-It can affect all mammals, including raccoons.
-Birds, reptiles and amphibians are not part of this order and therefore cannot catch rabies.
+Rabies is a contagious and deadly disease caused by a virus.
+It can infect all mammals, including raccoons.
+Birds, reptiles and amphibians are not part of this order and therefore cannot get rabies.

 The rabies virus is found in the saliva, intracerebral fluid and neural tissue of an infected mammal.
-This virus can be transmitted by bite, scratch or when a wound or mucous membranes are exposed to saliva or other infectious materials.
+The virus can be transmitted through a bite, scratch or when a wound or mucous membranes are exposed to saliva or other infectious matter.
 Once the virus is transmitted, it travels to the brain through the nerves.
-At this stage, the infected person develops irreversible symptoms that cannot be treated.
-Death therefore becomes inevitable.
+At this point, the infected individual develops irreversible symptoms that cannot be treated.
+Death becomes inevitable.

 What are the symptoms of raccoon rabies in humans?

-As mammals, humans can get rabies.
-This usually occurs as a result of a bite or contact with the saliva of an infected animal.
-Every year, nearly 60,000 people die from it worldwide.
+Since humans are mammals, they can get rabies.
+This usually occurs through a bite or contact with the saliva of an infected animal.

 Fever, chills, fatigue, insomnia, headache, anxiety and irritability are the main symptoms associated with rabies and usually appear 6 to 12 weeks after a bite.
-Between 30 and 70% of patients experience pain, paresthesia or itching near the location of the bite.
-Weakness or tremor may also occur in the limb that has been bitten.
+Between 30% and 70% of patients experience pain, paresthesia or itching near the bite site.
+Weakness or tremor may also occur in the limb that was bitten.

-When symptoms appear, it’s a sign that the disease is progressing and death is imminent.
-If you have been in contact with the rabies virus, it is important to see a doctor immediately.
-Although these mammals pose a risk of transmitting the rabies virus, there are some effective ways to keep raccoons away from your home.
+When symptoms appear, it is a sign that the disease is progressing and death is imminent.
+If you have been in contact with the rabies virus, it is important to see a doctor right away.
+Although these mammals represent a risk of rabies transmission, there are a few ways to control raccoons in Quebec.